celesrenata/pfsense-ultimate-config/README.md

    * VPN Passthrough for IKE/IPSEC/OpenVPN.
    * Dial-in VPN Support
    * DNS over SSL/TLS
-* Squid Proxy for site that do no like VPNs:
+* Squid Proxy for sites that do no like VPNs:
    * Includes instructions to setup a CA for HTTPS.
    * Includes wpad.dat / wpad.da / proxy.pac configuration via DHCP.
 * Custom DHCP options: